 Hot Topics and Practical Considerations for Protecting Human Research Participants

-For a printable PDF 2019 agenda form, click here.
+For a printable PDF 2020 agenda, click here.

 Day One - Thursday

 8:30 – 9:30 How to Satisfy 46.111 Criteria for Approval Including Protections for Vulnerable Populations

 Michelle Brignac, CIP, CHRC, OHSP Manager-Clinical Research Operations - Hematology Department, Office of Human Subjects Protection,